 - Add the liquids.
 Dump in the eggs and vanilla extract, then gradually add the milk and butter mixture, mixing constantly, to form a slightly sticky dough.
 Keep mixing to make sure that all the flour has been picked up from the bowl.

 - Knead.
-Knead the dough on a floured surface for 10-15 minutes.
-The dough is done kneading when it passes the windowpane test.
-Break off a lump of dough and stretch it as thin as you can.
-If the dough can stretch to be translucent without tearing, it is kneaded enough.
+Knead on a floured surface for 10-15 minutes.
+It’s done when it passes the windowpane test.
+Break off a lump and stretch it as thin as you can.
+If you can read through the stretched dough without it tearing, it’s good.
 If not, knead for a minute longer and check again.

 - Prove.
-Shape the kneaded dough into a ball and place in a buttered bowl.
-Cover with plastic wrap and put the dough in the fridge to prove overnight, or at least 8 hours.
-The dough should almost double in size during this time.
+Shape the dough into a ball and place in a buttered bowl.
+Cover with plastic wrap and put in the fridge to prove overnight, or at least 8 hours.
+It should almost double in size during this time.

 Shaping & Baking the Panettone (35 min + 3 hrs proving + 30 min baking)

-- Warm up the dough.
+- Warm up.
 Place the bowl of risen dough on the middle shelf of a cold oven.
-Place a casserole dish full of boiling water on the shelf beneath the dough to create a warm, moist environment.
-Shut the oven door and let the dough prove for 1 1/2 hours to warm it up and soften it.
+Place a casserole dish full of boiling water on the shelf underneath to create a warm, moist environment.
+Shut the oven door and let it prove for 1 1/2 hours to warm it up and soften it.

 - Prep the pans.
 You’ll need two 6-inch springform cake pans that are at least 3 inches deep.
 You’ll get a higher-rising loaf if you use a special panettone pan with 6-inch tall sides.
 Grease the pans lightly with butter.
 If you’re using a shorter pan, line with parchment paper, and let the paper stick a few inches above the sides of the pan.

 - Drain the fruit.
 Stir the soaked fruit mixture, then dump it into a large mesh sieve set over a bowl.
-Any excess liquid will drain into the bowl, preventing the dough from getting too sticky when you add the fruit later.
+Any excess liquid will drain into the bowl.

 - Add the fruit.
 Punch down the dough, then divide it in half.
-Place one half of the dough in the bowl of a stand mixer fitted with the paddle attachment.
-Add half of the dried fruit mixture, mixing on low speed until the fruit is evenly distributed in the dough.
+Place one half in the bowl of a stand mixer fitted with the paddle attachment.
+Add half of the dried fruit mixture, mixing on low speed until the fruit is evenly distributed.
 Repeat with the other half of the ingredients.
 (Feel free to do this step by hand if you don’t have a stand mixer.)

 - Shape and prove.
 Shape each piece of fruited dough into a ball and place in the prepared pans.
-Cover with plastic wrap and prove in the steamy oven until the top of the dough is level with the top of the tin.
+Cover with plastic wrap and prove in the steamy oven until the top is level with the top of the tin.
 This will take about 1 1/2 hours.

 - Bake.
 Press 5 blanched almonds in a star shape onto the top of each panettone.
 Bake the loaves at 400 F for 10 minutes, then lower the temperature to 375 F and bake for another 10 minutes.
 Lower the temperature again to 350 F and bake for 10-15 minutes.
-Cover the tops of the panettone with aluminum if it is getting too dark.
+Cover the tops with foil if it is getting too dark.

 - Serve.
 Remove the skewers, sprinkle with sifted icing sugar, cut in wedges, and serve with generous amounts of salted butter.
 Leftovers can be frozen for up to 3 months and defrosted at room temperature.